centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 HopeTwitter, have been filtered to only include Danish tweets.
 Similarly, HopeTwitter have had low-quality tweets have removed and then deduplicated to remove exact and near-duplicates.
-For more on data cleaning see section on Preprocessing/cleaning/labeling.
+For more on data cleaning see section;
+*"Preprocessing/cleaning/labeling"*.

 HopeTwitter includes a total of 0.97 billion tokens before filtering and includes 0.48 billion (50%) after.